-The sex crime attorneys with Worgul, Sarna & Ness, Criminal Defense Attorneys are here to protect your rights.
-Our criminal defense lawyers in Greensburg will do everything possible to protect your privacy and reputation during a criminal investigation.
-Depending upon our analysis of your case, we may fight for the charges to be dropped or dismissed.
-If the prosecutor insists on pursuing charges, and the court allows it, then we will take steps to limit their evidence against you.
-We also will determine the strongest possible defense.
+The sex crime attorneys at Worgul, Sarna & Ness, Criminal Defense Attorneys are here to protect your rights.
+Our criminal defense lawyers in Greensburg will fight to protect your privacy and reputation during a criminal investigation.
+After analyzing your case, we may fight to drop or dismiss the charges.
+If the prosecution moves forward and the court allows the case to proceed, we take aggressive steps to weaken their case.
+Our goal is to build the strongest possible defense to protect you and your freedom.

 What Is a Sex Crime?